DGCrypto/PancakeSwap-Prediction-Bot-FREE--SmartPhone-and-Computer-Compatible-/README.md

 If our team receives enough feedback this version with reward claiming will be released!
-Small % of bet size is charged as usage fee in the free/trial version!
+Small % of bet size is charged as usage fee.

 Telegram: https://t.me/+WRurSkMEq0RiOTRh